CarSomma/streamlit_saffron/README.md

 5. [Building a 🐧 Web-App with Streamlit: PART II](streamlit_exercise/predict_st_tutorial.md)

 ## Environment 🌀 and Installation 👩🏽‍🔧👨🏽‍🔧
+### Prerequisite
++ Python 3.11.6 (We will use [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for Python Version Management but feel free to use any other tool)
++ Virtual environment (We will use the module venv from python but you can use any other tool)

 For __MacOs__/__Linux__ users
 ```bash
 # Sets the local Python version to 3.11.6 using pyenv